 Pearl Jam's 2020 Tour in support of "Gigaton" was postponed due to the coronavirus pandemic.

 In June 2020, Vedder and Pearl Jam took part in the Livestream concert "All In WA: A Concert for COVID-19 Relief."
 He and the other members of Pearl Jam performed a socially distanced version of "Gigaton's" first single, "Dance of the Clairvoyants."
 Each member of Pearl Jam performed his role in isolation.
-Vedder twirled around a room with psychedelic lights, odd props, and his wife an daughters, Ament played his parts from his home studio in Montana, McCready painted himself with glow in the dark paint before he took to the Livestream.
-The Livestream also featured performances from other Seattle based musicians including, Brandi Carlile, Ben Gibbard from Death Cab for Cutie, and Macklemore.
+Vedder twirled around a room with psychedelic lights, odd props, and his wife and daughters.
+Ament played his parts from his home studio in Montana, and McCready painted himself with glow-in-the-dark paint before he took to the Livestream.
+The Livestream also featured performances from other Seattle-based musicians including Brandi Carlile, Ben Gibbard from Death Cab for Cutie, and Macklemore.

-Personal Life: In 1994, Vedder married Hovercraft bass players Beth Liebling.
+Personal Life: In 1994, Vedder married Hovercraft bass player Beth Liebling.
 They divorced in 2000.

-On September 18, 2000, Vedder married his long time girlfriend Jill McCormick.
+On September 18, 2010, Vedder married his longtime girlfriend Jill McCormick.
 Vedder and McCormick have two daughters, Olivia and Harper.
-In June 2020, McCormick posted a tribute to Eddie and their 20-year marriage on her Instagram account.
-She captioned a throwback photo of the couple: :"Happy Anniversary to my best friend, my soulmate and the love of my life 20 years!
+In June 2020, McCormick posted a tribute to Eddie and their 20-year relationship on her Instagram account.
+She captioned a throwback photo of the couple, "Happy Anniversary to my best friend, my soulmate, and the love of my life – 20 years!
 Things haven't always been easy but they sure have been fun and filled with love and respect for each other.
 So grateful for you and the life we've built together… We have a choice every single day… And every day… I choose you."

 Vedder identifies as an atheist and frequently writes and sings lyrics that question religious authority.